AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/receive-workfront-notifications-in-slack.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: *** Linked to Accessing Workfront from Slack.***Some of this information is duplicating in Accessing Workfront from Slack (also screen shots))</p>
 -->

-After you have installed [!DNL Adobe Workfront] for Slack, you can receive [!DNL Workfront] notifications in Slack.\
+After you have installed [!DNL Adobe Workfront for Slack], you can receive [!DNL Workfront] notifications in [!DNL Slack].\
-For information about installing Workfront for Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).
+For information about installing [!DNL Workfront for Slack], see [Configure [!DNL Adobe Workfront for Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).

-You can enable a select number of [!UICONTROL notifications] that appear in the notifications bubble in the [!DNL Workfront] interface, to also be delivered in Slack.
+You can enable a select number of [!UICONTROL notifications] that appear in the notifications bubble in the [!DNL Workfront] interface, to also be delivered in [!DNL Slack].

 Email notifications work independently from [!DNL Workfront] interface notifications.
 You or your [!DNL Workfront] administrator can disable email notifications, whereas interface notifications cannot be disabled in [!DNL Workfront].\
-You can, however, disable [!DNL Workfront] notifications that you might receive in Slack, if you want to focus on those notifications only inside the [!DNL Workfront] interface.&nbsp;
+You can, however, disable [!DNL Workfront] notifications that you might receive in [!DNL Slack], if you want to focus on those notifications only inside the [!DNL Workfront] interface.&nbsp;

 ## Access requirements